ktjkc/reflextrust/paper/reflextrust-core.md

 | `localization_sensitive`          | Prompt meaning depends on geopolitical context and legal variance                  | Enables geo-aware restraint                  |
 | `intentional_restraint: true`     | High-risk prompt with ambiguous tone or speculative intent                   | Restrains elaboration without full refusal   |

-> ⚠️ Trust Signals are inferred live — not fixed rules — and may change turn by turn.
+> ⚠️ Reflex Signals are inferred live — not fixed rules — and may change turn by turn.

 ---